-If a DualDrive hub or other three-speed with a pullroad, doesn't shift properly, remove the clickbox and pull out the pullrod (which has a head with a screwdriver slot) as far as it will go, while spinning the rear wheel forward so the shifting mechanism will release.
-Stop the wheel, hold the rod in the outermost position with pliers, turn the crank forward and see if the hub is in low gear (the wheel turns much slower than the sprocket).
+If a DualDrive or other three-speed hub with a pullrod doesn't shift properly, remove the clickbox and pull out the pullrod (which has a head with a screwdriver slot) as far as it will go, while spinning the rear wheel forward so the shifting mechanism will release.
+Stop the wheel, hold the rod in the outermost position with pliers, turn the crank forward and see whether the hub is in low gear (the wheel turns slower than the sprocket).
 Release the rod in two steps and you should get middle and high gear.
 If so, the problem is with the clickbox, shifter or cable, so replace those.
 Otherwise, the problem is internal.

-SRAM keeps an excellent resource online, including technical manuals for most current and recently discontinued hubs.
+SRAM keeps an excellent resource online.
 You can start with SRAM's technical page.
 The Product Manuals and Quick Starts listed on that page cover installation and adjustment of hubs.

 If you are going to rebuild a hub, then you need to look at the Technical Manuals.
 The manual for each year is very similar except for the introduction of new models and deletion of discontinued ones.
 Archived manuals are here.
 The 1999 manual is the only one online which covers the Elan/E12 and the 3 x 7.

 Aaron's Bicycle Repair also has technical information online about Sachs/SRAM hubs, including tips for practical assembly and disassembly.